Density of the free additive convolution of multi-cut measures: Statement of results

-Let $\mu$ be a probability measure satisfying Assumption \ref{main assumption} and let $t>1$.
-As it was proven in Theorem 4.1 in \cite{Bel1}, the density $\rho_t$ of the absolutely continuous part of the measure $\mu^{\boxplus t}$ is continuous, whenever it is finite, and analytic at any point where it does not vanish nor diverge.
-Let $\mathcal{V}_t$ denote the set of points in the support of $\mu^{\boxplus t}$, where the density either vanishes or diverges.
-More precisely,
+Let $\mu$ be a probability measure on the real line that is not a point mass and let $t>1$.
+As it was proven in Theorem 4.1 in \cite{Bel1}, the absolutely continuous part of $\mu^{\boxplus t}$ is always nonzero.
+Moreover its density $\rho_t$ is continuous whenever it is finite, and analytic at any point where it does not vanish nor diverge.
+A formula for $\rho_t$ is given in terms of the Nevanlinna representation of $F_{\mu}$ and of the subordination function $\omega_t$ in Theorem $3.8$ of~\cite{Huang15}.
+Moreover it is shown in \cite{Bel05, Bel04, Huang15} that $E_t$ is an atom of $\mu^{\boxplus t}$ if and only if $E_0:=\frac{E_t}{t}$ is an atom of~$\mu$ satisfying~$\mu(\lbrace E_0 \rbrace)>1-\frac{1}{t}$.
+In the present paper, we derive precise asymptotics for the density $\rho_t$ near the points where it vanishes or diverges.
+Given $t>1$, we define the set